-CNS Canada — Canola contracts on the ICE Futures Canada trading platform posted record daily trade volumes on Thursday, with large amounts of inter-month spreading behind much of the activity.
+Canola contracts on the ICE Futures Canada trading platform posted record daily trade volumes on Tuesday, Dec.
+10, far surpassing the previous record which was set only a week earlier.

-There were 71,536 canola contracts traded on the Winnipeg-based electronic market on Thursday, according to preliminary trade data.
-That compares with the previous daily record of 70,817 contracts set on Dec.
-10 last year.
-[Related story]
+There were 68,962 canola contracts traded on the Winnipeg-based electronic market on December 10, according to preliminary trade data.
+That’s well above the previous daily record of 51,805 contracts set on Dec.
+4. Prior to that, the record of 49,165 contracts had held since June 9, 2010.

-ICE Canada data shows total open interest in canola was sitting at 235,856 contracts ahead of Thursday’s session.
+ICE Canada data shows that total open interest canola was sitting at 231,971 contracts ahead of Tuesday’s session.
+That’s an increase of about 30,000 contracts over the past month and the largest open interest since September 2012.

-Market participants said the majority of the volume on Thursday was tied to inter-month spread activity, with over 69,000 of the contracts traded linked to spreading.
+Market participants said the majority of the volume was tied to inter-month spread activity, with over 65,000 of the contracts traded linked to spreading.